FINTLabs/fint-coding-guidelines/README.md

 }
 ```

 The _EventState_ class has an internal variable called _expires_.
-It does not expose it, but provides a method called `expired()` instead.
+It does not expose it, but provides a method called `expired()`.
 This calculates when the event is expired.
-It is easy to understand what the method returns and also it does encapsulates the internal state.
+It is easy to understand this method does and encapsulates the internal state.
 It is not necessary for external components to know the details of how the `expired()` method works.

 _The length of a name should correspond to the size of its scope._ **[[1]](#references)**